edthedev/scratch_lessons/ScarySquid.md

 ![Squid chasing starfish](https://github.com/edthedev/scratch_lessons/blob/master/Screenshot%202017-08-06%20at%208.39.47%20PM.png)

-Make a game where a squid follows your mouse pointer.
+Make a game where a squid follows your mouse pointer, and starfish run away from the squid.

 ## Add the first two sprites.

 Start by adding a squid sprite and a starfish sprite.

 ## Code the Squid